(This post was originally published June 28, 2013 but has been updated in May 2018 with new photos.)

 Nothing says summer to me more than ice cream, smoothies, and summer drinks.
 It gives me an excuse to whip out my collection of colorful straws and sip on sweet bliss.
 One of my absolute favorite summer drinks is this raspberry sherbet punch.
 It’s actually a punch my family makes every Christmas Eve, but it’s just way too good to contain to one day a year.
 It’s super-duper easy to make, and it gives me a little taste of Christmas every time I make it.

 Perfect for parties (hello, 4th of July), this non-alcoholic raspberry sherbet punch is guaranteed to please a crowd of all ages.
 My picky plain-jane siblings drink this stuff up like it’s nobody’s business.
 That punch bowl never stays full for more than 30 minutes at our house, and we usually end up refilling it before the night is over.
+Between this recipe and my other sherbet punch favorites like orange sherbet punch, pink strawberry sherbet punch, and lime sherbet punch, there’s never a shortage of sweetness around these parts.

 With three ready-to-go ingredients, this is the type of punch that can be made in less than five minutes.
 Raspberry Sherbet, Lemon Lime Soda, and Fruit Punch Juice are all you need to make this beauty.
 You throw the three simple ingredients into a big punch bowl, and it’s ready to drink in no time.
 Or you can create an easy DIY Punch Bar by pre-scooping the sherbet in mason jars and allowing your guests to add the mix-ins themselves!